 With five boroughs all meeting at Crystal Palace, it can make reporting issues harder or delayed, especially with issues on boundary roads.
 Many issues can be managed with www.fixmystreet.com that automates logging of issues.
+Some boroughs use their own dedicated “apps” too for use on mobiles.
 Details below for each borough and specific issues and reporting urgent matters, and who manages what in a cross border Crystal Palace…

-- Westow Hill, Westow Street, Church Road (triangle of roads) – Roads are managed by Croydon.
-Footways managed as:
+- Westow Hill, Westow Street, Church Road (in the Trianlge) – managed by Croydon

-- Westow Hill – Croydon (inner Triangle side), Lambeth (outer Triangle side)
+- Westow Hill – Managed by Croydon (inner Triangle side), Lambeth (outer Triangle side)

-- Church Road – Croydon (inner Triangle side), Bromley (outer Triangle side)
+- Church Road – Managed by Croydon (inner Triangle side), Bromley (outer Triangle side)

 Junction Westow Hill/ Anerley Hill/ Church Road… Complex!
 Email firstname.lastname@example.org !

-You need to additionally state clearly if there is an imminent or perceived dangerous issue, and explain the local use of the road so the risk and urgency to fix can be better assessed (ie if heavily used by vulnerable road users).
-See below in this post for more information about reporting, and what Authorities will act on (or not).
+When reporting highway issues, you need to additionally state clearly if there is an imminent or perceived dangerous issue, and explain “the risk of harm“, and why and the local use of the road so the risk and urgency to fix can be better assessed (ie if heavily used by vulnerable road users, near a school etc).

 Borough Contact Pages: